 A study of philosophy and methodology approach unique to the middle level school.
 Advising, team teaching, and the unique characteristics of the culturally diverse middle school student are addressed.
 Students are required to spend a minimum of ten (10) hours of observation/teaching in a middle level (5-8) classroom.
+This course is mandatory for those seeking the middle school endorsement.
 Prerequisite: acceptance into the Teacher Education Program.
 Offered spring and summer.

-EDU 354 Computers in Curriculum (3)

-The students will learn the skills needed to incorporate computer technology into their teaching.
+EDU 354 Computers in Curriculum (3) The students will learn the skills needed to incorporate computer technology into their teaching.
 Specific skills and practices studied will include the Internet presentation of software, general software evaluation, and the use of such components as scanners and digital cameras.
 Prerequisite: acceptance into the Teacher Education Program and a computer applications course or consent of instructor.
-(Same as ELE/SPE 354)